eclipse-californium/californium/MIGRATION_HINTS_4.md

 Supports virtual threads for DTLS receivers, if the JVM supports it.
 Otherwise platform daemon threads are used.
 Chosen by `-1` as number of threads in `DTLS.RECEIVER_THREAD_COUNT`.

+The `DTLSConnector` uses Connection ID to identify DLTS context now also for outgoing messages, if available.

 ### Element-Connector-TCP-Netty:

 ### Californium-Core: